domthinks/docs.konghq.com/app/1.1.x/plugin-development/custom-logic.md

 ## Introduction

-A Kong plugin allows you to inject custom logic (in Lua) at several entry-points in the life-cycle of a request/response as it is proxied by Kong.
+A Kong plugin allows you to inject custom logic (in Lua) at several entry-points in the life-cycle of a request/response or a tcp stream as it is proxied by Kong.
 To do so, one must implement one or several of the methods of the `base_plugin.lua` interface.
-Those methods are to be implemented in a module namespaced under: `kong.plugins.<plugin_name>.handler`
+Those methods are to be implemented in a module namespaced under:
+`kong.plugins.<plugin_name>.handler`

 ## Module